saadl27/PuckoPolis/README.md

 >- What has changed now ?
 Why ?

 ## Critical thread zones
-- It would be useful to prevent the system to switch to another thread when we have critical zone that should imperatively be executed in one run
-    - e.g: when you have a strict timing to respect for some operations
-- For this purpose, ChibiOS let us **lock** and **unlock** the system with **chSysLock()** and **chSysUnlock()**
-- These functions are simply toggling the interrupts
-    - ⚠ -> we should be careful when using these functions because other threads or interrupts could be delayed if the system is locked during too much time
+It is sometimes useful to prevent the system to switch to another thread when we are in a critical zone that should imperatively be executed in one run, e.g when you require very strict timings.
+For this purpose, ChibiOS lets us **lock** and **unlock** the system with **chSysLock()** and **chSysUnlock()**.
+These functions are simply toggling the possibility of interrupting a thread interrupt, meaning we should be **⚠ careful when using these functions because other threads or interrupts could be delayed if the system is locked during too much time**.

 > `Task 6`
 >- Comment the case 2 (lines 92-95) and uncomment the case 3 (lines 102-106) in the thread **ThdBodyLed**